 You can do it yourself (but…).
 There is an increasing trend towards the so called “do it yourself” divorce, where people largely bypass expert advice and navigate the process themselves.
 Effectively, a lot of the divorce process is about filling in and filing paperwork so some people look to cut costs by not taking legal advice.
 However, there are significant pitfalls in this.
 For one thing, the paperwork is complicated.
 Filing the wrong forms will lead to significant delays and additional cost.
 Experienced family law specialists can help negotiate more beneficial settlements in many cases, will know of pitfalls to avoid and will be on hand to help with things like a clean break order to prevent your ex having any future claim on your assets.
 So, DIY divorce is possible, technically, but could easily create additional costs while resulting in a less fruitful settlement.

-And finally – you do not have any divorce rights.
+And finally – you do not have any divorce rights in relation to your children.
 The court concerns itself with what’s in the best interests of any children of a marriage and also providing for the financial needs of both parties.
 Rights don’t come into it.

-So, this January, rather than dwelling on how busy solicitors are during divorce week, why don’t we focus on education and helping people learn more about the process so they can make better informed decisions in 2017?
+So, this January, rather than dwelling on how busy divorce solicitors are during divorce week, why don’t we focus on education and helping people learn more about the process so they can make better informed decisions in 2021?